keiruff/pw-workspace-doctor/README.md

 ---

-## Need a Full Enterprise Workspace Health Check?
+## Need Help Troubleshooting a Large ProjectWise Environment?

 This tool is provided free as an open-source utility.